MetalBlockchain/metal-docs/docs/subnets/subnet-upgrade.md

 20).
 For example, if there is only one validator in the Subnet, its weight must be at least `snow-sample-size` .
 Hence, when assigning weight to the nodes, always use values greater than 20.
 Recall that a validator's weight can't be changed while it is validating, so take care to use an appropriate value.

 :::

 ## Upgrading Subnet Validator Nodes

-MetalGo, the node client that is running the Metal Blockchain validators is under constant and rapid development.
+MetalGo, the node client that is running the Metal validators is under constant and rapid development.
 New versions come out often (roughly every two weeks), bringing added capabilities, performance improvements or security fixes.
 Updates are usually optional, but from time to time (much less frequently than regular updates) there will be an update that includes a mandatory